Quantifying individual NOx point sources from space

 Observing methane from geostationary orbit

-We used NOAA’s Geostationary Operational Environmental Satellites (GOES) to monitor the 5-minute evolution of a large methane release from a natural gas pipeline in Mexico.
-Check out our preprint for the full story.
+We used NOAA’s Geostationary Operational Environmental Satellites (GOES) to monitor the 5-minute evolution of extreme methane releases from oil and gas infrastructure in Mexico and the US.
+Check out our paper for the full story.

 Continuous weekly monitoring of Permian Basin methane emissions with TROPOMI